JaromirCharles/PMS/README.md

 :~/PMS$ npx create-react-app frontend
 ```

 To start the application, run `npm start` which launches the application on `http://localhost:8080`.
+Currently a default username `admin` and password `admin` can be used to accept the system.

 Development is done using `Visual Studio Code` and `Firefox`.